gazebosim/gz-sim/examples/scripts/log_video_recorder/README.md

         bash record_one_run.bash /tmp/ign/logs

-Once the script is run, ign-gazebo window should pop-up and the log playback should automatically start.
+Once the script is run, ign-gazebo window should pop-up and log playback should automatically start.
 The GUI camera will follow the first entity found and the video recorder will be started.
 When the log playback ends, the video is saved to a temporary directory (`tmp_recording`).
 The log playback rewinds